 Filming for the action comedy film Free Guy began in May of 2019, after Comer's casting was announced in December of 2018.
 Comer co-stars with Ryan Reynolds, and she plays a pivotal role.
 Two of her roles in the film were as Millie, the game designer, and Molotov Girl, Millie's virtual self.
 On August 13, 2021, the film finally hit theaters.
 It premiered on Disney Plus on February 23, 2022, for home viewers.
 Comer's rendition of "Fantasy" by Mariah Carey was featured in the movie.
 She was nominated for a Saturn Award as Best Supporting Actress for her performance in this film.

 Comer starred in the 2021 Channel 4 drama Help alongside Jack Thorne and Stephen Graham as a young care home worker coping with the onset of the COVID-19 pandemic in the United Kingdom.
 She was an executive producer as well.
 It was for this role that she was nominated for and ultimately won her fifth British Academy Television Award for Best Actress.
 In Ridley Scott's The Last Duel, co-starring Matt Damon, Adam Driver, and Ben Affleck, Comer played the role of Marguerite de Carrouges.
-On October 15, 2021, the film was released around the world.
+The film was released on 15 October 2021 all over the world.

 Starring in Prima Facie by Suzie Miller, Comer made her West End debut in April 2022.
 The play ran at the Harold Pinter Theatre until June 2022.
 Comer's performance in the part was highly praised.
 When the production of Prima Facie moves from the West End to Broadway in the spring of 2023, Comer will make her Broadway debut in the lead role.
 A live broadcast of the play from the Harold Pinter Theatre was filmed and broadcast by NT Live to theaters around the world beginning on July 21, 2022.